tatsuro-iwanaka/adjoint_adding_doubling/README.md

-# Adjoint Adding-Doubling Radiative Transfer Model
+# Adjoint Adding-Doubling Radiative Transfer Model (AAD-RTM)

 This repository contains a C++ implementation of the **Adjoint Adding-Doubling Method** for plane-parallel radiative transfer problems.
 Designed for inverse problems in planetary atmospheric science, this code computes the exact analytical gradients of the cost function with respect to atmospheric parameters.